ciaranpflanagan/ciaranpflanagan/README.md

 <img align='right' src="http://ciaran.cicisoft.net/img/Headshot-Aug-2019.jpg" width=200 style="margin: 10px;" />

-## Final Year Computer Science & Data Science @ UCD

-### **Web Developer @ Wolfeo**
+## Software Engineer @ Microsoft

-Avid web developer with experience delivering projects to clients as well as working in the startup environment.
+Avid developer with experience delivering projects to clients as well as working in the startup & big tech environment.
 A keen cyclist and former competitive swimmer.
 Having grown up on a farm in rural Mayo I've a particular interest in Ag Tech and it's potential.

 <br/>